LuredSOUL16/Tasksssss/README.md

 # Java Console Calculator

-A simple console-based calculator written in Java.
-It performs basic arithmetic operations like addition, subtraction, multiplication, and division output.
+This is a simple console-based calculator built in Java.
+It allows users to perform basic arithmetic operations interactively through a menu-driven interface.

 ## Features

+- Addition
+- Subtraction
+- Multiplication
-- Interactive menu-driven interface
+- Division
-- Input validation
+- Exit option

-- Looping until user exits
+## Structure

+- `Calculator.java`: Contains the `main()` method and all operation methods (`add`, `subtract`, `multiply`, `divide`)